carnalito80/bgnews/src/markdown/post-4.md

 files: 0
 ---
-**Update March 20** This expansion was supposed to be released in January but has been delayed until some time this summer.
+**Update June 12** This expansion was supposed to be released in January but has been delayed until some time this summer.

  The next expansion in line for the every growing Marvel Legendary will be Annihiliation.
 It will be a small expansion with 100 cards, which probably means 5 heroes and 2 masterminds, along with some schemes.
 Here are our speculations:

  ###Heroes###
  - Galactus
- - Heralds of Galactus as a group.
+ - Heralds of Galactus as a group. (confirmed)
  - Fantastic 4 as a group (confirmed)
  - Dr Doom
  - Super Skrull